kimkt0408/marker_follower/ReadMe.md

   - Track multiple IDs simultaneously.
   - Use different control strategies per ID.
   - Stop or switch targets if the desired marker disappears.

-### 6. Add Logging or Data Collection

-- Record multiple videos at ACRE to see if the detection performance degrades in the field or not.